 - Canceled, canceling, cancellation, decor, eyeshadow, farmers market, feta, healthy instead of healthful (e.g., "healthy meals" — yes, grammatically incorrect, but more SEO-friendly), long-distance (when referencing telephone calls), low-fat, makeup, Mason jar, midseason, miniskirt, nerve-wracking, OK, Parmesan, skin care, smoky, traveled, traveling, T-shirt

 - Blond should be used as an adjective at all times or as a noun when referring to a man.
 Blonde (with an E) should be used as a noun referring to a woman.
 (E.g., she has blond hair, the blond wood, he is a blond, she is a blonde)

 For various reasons, we have a few words we just don't like — maybe they're too vague, overused or cliché.
 These include:

-- swear words: Please use asterisks in place of actual expletives.
-(Ex.
-A**)
+- Swear words: Please use asterisks in place of actual expletives.
+(E.g., s***)